 Gaunt Sloth supports connecting to MCP servers, including those requiring OAuth authentication.

 This has been tested with the Atlassian Jira MCP server.
+See the MCP configuration section for detailed setup instructions, or the Jira MCP example for a working configuration.

 Uninstall global NPM package: